Chassis/Chassis/docs/index.rst

 Welcome to Chassis
 ==================

-Chassis is a virtual server for your WordPress site, built using `Vagrant`_.
+Chassis is an open source virtual server for your WordPress site, built using `Vagrant`_.
 (:doc:`quickstart`)

 Many people are still using their main computer for local development.
 However,